mysqljs/mysql/Readme.md

 ## Todo

-At this point this module is not ready for anything yet.
+At this point the module is ready to be tried out, but a lot of things are yet to be done:

 * Prepared Statements
 * Test using no Password